HyperAgents/hmas/domains/manufacturing-environments/discover-signifiers/README.md

 ## Description
 An agent is contained in a manufacturing workspace that contains industrial artifacts (e.g. a UR5 collaborative robot arm and a PhantomX robot arm).
 The agent operates the robotic arm artifact in the workspace towards achieving production goals.
 To this end, the agent discovers signifiers, i.e. perceivable signs/cues that can be interpreted meaningfully by an agent to reveal information about behavior possibilities, such as how to move the gripper of the robotic arm artifact.

-The agent discovers signifiers exposed in the profile of the robotic arm that is contained in the workspace.
+The agent discovers signifiers exposed in the profile of the robotic arm artifact.

 ## Competency Questions